RESEARCH IN THE “BORDERLANDS”

 As an intellectual space, the academy provides a space for the exchange of dynamic and inventive ideas, research, and praxis-oriented engagement.
 Yet, scholarship focused on issues of power and inequality, race, class, gender, sexualities, identity, and embodiment is often push to the margins of many fields.
 Likewise, theoretical and epistemological perspectives that employ critical race and anti-racist frameworks, feminist and queer theor(ies), post-colonial and transnational narratives, are left isolated within wider academic discourse.
 This phenomenon is magnified by popular ideologies that assert that a small group of people and perspectives fit the description of: 1) what is considered to be knowledge, 2) who is considered valid to know, and necessarily, and 3) who can produce viable data.
 Thus, discourse related to these areas are increasingly political and precarious in their iterations, especially when considering the changing political climate regarding in the United States regarding which bodies are acceptable and which bodies transgress [national, racial, ethnic, sexual, ideological] boundaries.

-With this background, we are excited to announce Borderlands 2017 – Inequality: Transmutations and Contestations.
+Borderlands 2017’s Theme– Inequality: Transmutations and Contestations.
 Inspired by a working group sponsored by El Instituto: Institute of Latina/o, Caribbean, and Latin American Studies, this two-day symposium seeks to bring together scholars from a variety of disciplines to discuss & generate critical scholarship, network, and grow as intellectuals, both in and outside of the academy.